Actinic Keratosis (AK)

 What are the symptoms of actinic keratosis?

 “They often have a sandpaper-like feel to them,” Dr. Christensen explains.
 They start off small and slowly grow in size until they’re about an eighth to a quarter of an inch.
 The spots don’t cause pain, but they occasionally itch or feel tender.
 The growths may be scaly or crusty or they may resemble warts, although they're not quite as thick.
-“I tell patients that if you notice any new growth on your skin that doesn't heal in about one month, you should get it checked out,” says Dr. Christensen
+“I tell patients that if you notice any new growth on your skin that doesn't heal in about one month, you should get it checked out,” says Dr. Christensen.

 What are the risk factors for actinic keratosis?

 It's slightly more common in men than women because they are less likely to use adequate sun protection.
 Age is a risk factor as is having fair, light-colored skin.
 But the incidence of skin cancer is on the rise among younger people, so it is possible for AK to occur in people in their 30s and 40s.
-People with olive or darker-colored skin can also develop skin cancer.
+People with olive or darker-colored skin can also develop AKs and skin cancer.

 How is actinic keratosis diagnosed?